OtavioESP/OtavioESP/README.md

   Full-Stack developer Web Developer.
 </h2>

- Currently main focused on studing Python and TypeScript.
+ 💻 Currently main focused on studing Python 🐍 and TypeScript 🟦.
 My projects consist of my studies and portfolio, have fun !!.

 </br>